Skip to main content

 Math operations example query

-Find (aws_db_cluster_snapshot|aws_db_snapshot) as snapshot
+FIND (aws_db_cluster_snapshot|aws_db_snapshot) AS snapshot

-snapshot.allocatedStorage * 0.02 as Cost
+RETURN snapshot.displayName, snapshot.allocatedStorage * 0.02 AS Cost

 You can also combine math operations with aggregate functions.
 You can learn more about aggregate functions here.